Introduction

 In the absence of in-flight entertainment, my window seat was my companion.
 My eyes were practically glued to the window as I keenly watched from takeoff to landing and everything in-between.

 I watched as the ATR 72-600 broke into the clouds with ease, and as it cruised at 16,000 feet above sea level.
-I watched as the six-bladed propellers propelled the big bird through the sky.
+I watched as the six-blade propellers propelled the big bird through the sky.
 I watched as it began its initial descent and final approach, in preparation for landing.
 And finally, I watched as the aircraft gently touched down at exactly 7:01pm on Runway 18L at Lagos Airport and taxied to the General Aviation Terminal (GAT).

 The fight was commanded by Captain Dave Mlota, and he was assisted by Senior First Officer Tumi Akeredolu.
 They both demonstrated dexterity and handled the ATR 72-600 professionally.
 Queen and Grace were in charge of affairs in the cabin.
 They took very good care of us, both on ground and in the air.
 From takeoff to landing, the entire flight was handled professionally, and the crew did everything they could to make sure we had a good experience.